rachelproductmanager/hugo-twenty-twenty-forestry/content/blog/why-human-centric-design-makes-ai-better.md

 draft = true
 image = ""
-tags = ["Human-Centred Design", "Product Management", "AI"] title = "Why human-centric design makes AI better"
+tags = ["Human-Centred Design", "Product Management", "AI"] title = "Why human-centred design makes AI better"

 +++
 **"I worry that enthusiasm for A.I. is preventing us from reckoning with its looming effects on society.
 Despite its name, there is nothing "artificial" about this technology - it is made by humans, intended to behave like humans, and affects humans.
 So if we want it to play a positive role in tomorrow's world, it must be guided by human concerns." -** [**Fei-Fei Li, How to Make AI That’s Good For People**](https://www.nytimes.com/2018/03/07/opinion/artificial-intelligence-human.html)